sosacrazy126/aider-desk/README.md

 Supercharge your coding workflow with AiderDesk, a sleek desktop application that brings the power of [aider](https://aider.chat) to your fingertips.
 Say hello to a user-friendly GUI, enhanced with project management, cost tracking, and structured message handling.
 Effortlessly leverage language models to accelerate your code-related tasks and boost your productivity.

+## Introduction

+Aider, the powerful console-based tool, has long empowered developers with advanced AI capabilities to streamline coding workflows.
+However, working exclusively in the terminal can sometimes limit accessibility and ease of use.
+AiderDesk transforms this experience by bringing Aider’s capabilities into a sleek, intuitive desktop application.
+With AiderDesk, you not only retain all the functionalities of the original console tool but also benefit from a visually enriched environment that simplifies project management, file organization, and cost tracking.
+Whether you're managing multiple codebases, integrating with popular IDEs, or tracking AI interaction costs, AiderDesk elevates your coding workflow to a new level of efficiency and productivity.

+## Key Benefits

+*  Intuitive GUI: Replace command-line complexities with a visual interface that is easy to navigate.
+*  Automatic context management: Automatically manage your context files using the connector plugins for [IntellijIDEA](https://plugins.jetbrains.com/plugin/26313-aiderdesk-connector)/[VSCode](https://marketplace.visualstudio.com/items?itemName=hotovo-sk.aider-desk-connector)
+*  Streamlined Project Management: Organize and work on multiple projects effortlessly.
+*  IDE Integration: Automatically manage context files in IntelliJ IDEA and VSCode.
+*  Cost Transparency: Track token usage and associated costs with detailed insights.
+*  Enhanced Collaboration: Quickly copy, share, and review AI-generated code changes with built-in tools.

 ## Quick Demo

 [![Demo Video](https://img.youtube.com/vi/9JkUwn9rk2g/0.jpg)](https://www.youtube.com/watch?v=9JkUwn9rk2g)